bobbicodes/sort/README.md

   (swap! elements #(remove-nth % idx)))
 ```

-Much like our reactive frontend libraries have us model our app data using a central data store and compute the views from this data, we store our data to be operated on in a global atom and then write functions that derive the necessary facts from it to compute the next step.
-I find this to be a very clear and fresh way to learn.
+Much like our reactive frontend libraries have us model our app state using a central data store and compute the views from this data, we store our data to be operated on in a global atom and then write functions that derive the necessary facts from it to compute the next step.
+I find this highly refreshing.

 ### Development mode